A Crochet Pom Pom Border brings a sense of fun and whimsy to any blanket! The best part about it is that it is very fast and easy to do.

 ✏️ Things To Note:

-- Pattern Fit: The crochet pom pom border is created by alternating chains and pom poms.
-If the pattern doesn't fit nicely around your edge, you can adjust it slightly if it’s off by 1-2 stitch spaces.
-You won’t even notice!
+- Pattern Fit: The pom pom border is made by alternating chains and pom poms.
+If the pattern doesn’t fit perfectly around your blanket’s edge, don’t worry!
+You can easily adjust it by shifting 1-2 stitch spaces.
+These small adjustments will be barely noticeable, and your border will still look great.

 🪡 Materials Needed